Group show The Survivors by 16 artists

 Only a few minutes before they were taken down.

 The exhibition The Survivors, is a reaction by 16 artists on the drawings of Taim Safar, an 11-year-old refugee from Syria, now living in Turkey.
 A great initiative by The Hague Peace Projects.
 The 2 larger than life propaganda poster like paintings were almost censored.
 The Hague Municipality was convinced these two paintings, shown in the city hall in a very tolerant country, the Netherlands, would lead to incidents with people from Syria and friends or enemies of Assad.
 So they took them down.

 Thanks to a PR campaign (Facebook, art blogs) and newspaper journalists, the paintings were back on the walls just before the exhibition was opened.

 Bashar al-Assad is one of the worst dictators today.
 Large intimidating propaganda posters are all over the streets.

 In the background of this slightly changed official portrait, the victims of the sarin gas attacks in Ghouta, east of Damascus in 2013, are shown.
 1.429 people were killed, including at least 426 children.

 Oil on canvas, 67 x 95 inches (170 x 240 cm), painted in China (country of propaganda), 2016

-370,000 people (march 2019) were killed in the Syran war.
+495.000 people (2021) were killed after 10 years of Syrian war, among them 160.000 civilians.
 This painting shows a propaganda image of the ‘Slaughterer of Damascus’ Bashar al-Assad, but the image is torn and will be torn more and more until it’s gone.

 Drawings of children and texts from the people for a free Syria will take over.